jcstamper/Focal-Capstone-Project-1/README.md

 $ cd Pipeline
 $ python3 pipeline.py
 ```
-Respond to the Following Questions:
+Respond to the Following Questions: \n
 *Questions will be written to a CSV file with the input file name.
 *Run times:
 No rubric, overall question evaluation only (~5 min. per file)